danderson-cognitiv/Calndr/README.md

 Install migrate-mongo with `npm install -g migrate-mongo` or if you just run `npm install` maybe it will just work because it's in `package.json`... not sure.

 First you have to manually create the admin user.
-Go back to the mongosh and run `load("createAdminUser.js")`.
+Go back to the mongosh shell and run `load("createAdminUser.js")`.
 This creates the admin user that we have credentials for.

 Then in another terminal run from the `Calndr` directory run `migrate-mongo up`.
 You should see the Migration scripts being written to the console
 ```